SystemRage/py-kms/docker/README.md

     -v /var/log:/var/log:rw \
     --restart unless-stopped pykmsorg/py-kms:[TAG]
 ```
 _Make sure to insert at `[TAG]` your wanted edition!
 The default is `latest`, which does not include SQLLite support.
-For all available tag check [this](https://hub.docker.com/r/pykmsorg/py-kms) out._
+For all available tag check [this](https://hub.docker.com/r/pykmsorg/py-kms/tags) out._
+Please note you can omit the `SQLITE` option if you plan to use the minimal ot `latest` image

 # Sqlite-web
 A web-based SQLite database browser written in Python.